uni-hildesheim/SelfAssessment/backend/README.md

   [
       {
         "name": "IMIT",
-        "icon": "imit.png"
+        "icon": "imit.png",
+        "languages": [
+          "en"
+        ]
       },
       {
         "name": "WINF",
-        "icon": "winf.png"
+        "icon": "winf.png",
+        "languages": [
+          "de",
+          "en"
+        ]
       }
   ]
   ```

 * POST `/api/v1/course/loadConfig`
   Retrieve the configuration of a course (which is required for the frontend).
-The request body must contain exactly one attribute 'name'.
+The request body must contain exactly two attributes: 'name' and 'language'.
 Returns the raw object from DB as JSON.

   Example input:

   ```
   {
-      "name": "IMIT"
+      "name": "IMIT",
+      "language": "en"
   }
   ```